Global Fixed Income Compass

 - Against this backdrop, investors may question whether bonds still have a place in their portfolios.
 While their income component is clearly diminished, we believe bonds still play a valid role as a source of diversification, particularly in risk-off markets.

 By Jim Cielinski, Global Head of Fixed Income

-The opinions and views expressed are as of 6/20/19 and are subject to change without notice.
+The opinions and views expressed are as of the date published and are subject to change without notice.
 They are for information purposes only and should not be used or construed as an offer to sell, a solicitation of an offer to buy, or a recommendation to buy, sell or hold any security, investment strategy or market sector.
 No forecasts can be guaranteed.
 Opinions and examples are meant as an illustration of broader themes and are not an indication of trading intent.
 It is not intended to indicate or imply that any illustration/example mentioned is now or was ever held in any portfolio.
 Janus Henderson Group plc through its subsidiaries may manage investment products with a financial interest in securities mentioned herein and any comments should not be construed as a reflection on the past or future profitability.
 There is no guarantee that the information supplied is accurate, complete, or timely, nor are there any warranties with regards to the results obtained from its use.
 Past performance is no guarantee of future results.
 Investing involves risk, including the possible loss of principal and fluctuation of value.

 INSIGHTS FROM OUR

 John Pattullo, Co-Head of Strategic Fixed Income, explores the phenomenon of negative-yielding bonds: how they came about, why anyone might buy them and whether they are here to stay.

 Our structured credit team highlights attractive aspects of the securitized market, including relatively short durations, high-quality credit ratings and attractive yields.